-Is the Cobberdog right for you?
+Is the American Cobberdog right for you?

-They are an awesome breed, but they are still dogs.They can be goofy, they can make messes, they need to learn how to live in our world, but do you have the patience to learn what they need and what they are trying to communicate with you?
+They are an excellent breed, but they are still dogs.
+They can be goofy.
+They can make messes, and they need to learn how to live in our world, but do you have the patience to learn what they need and what they are trying to communicate with you?

-Do you understand that it takes time and your effort for a puppy to become a calm and connected therapy and companion dog?
+Do you understand that it takes time and effort for a puppy to become a calm and connected therapy and companion dog?

 Are you prepared for:

-Cobberdogs are no different.
+American Cobberdogs are no different.
 The difference is that a Cobberdog has a soft nature.
 Punishment, misunderstanding or lack of patience can create anxiety in our dogs.
 The few dogs that have been returned to us usually have been the ones that were trained on a shock collar.
 They lost trust in their environment and their people, which caused fear and anxiety.

-4. Cobberdogs are alert barkers and will let you know if anyone is at the door, or an animal is in the yard and sometimes they alert you to things you just don’t see or hear (but they do!)
-At Berkshire Hills I appreciate the alert.
+4. Cobberdogs are alert barkers and will let you know if anyone is at the door or an animal is in the yard, and sometimes they alert you to things you just don’t see or hear (but they do!)
+At Berkshire Hills, I appreciate the alert.
 The dogs stop once I go check it out.
 Do you have the patience to understand your dog’s nature and work with it?

 Breed Information